kristenvaccaro/human-ai/assignments.md

 # Assignments

-There will be four forms of assessment over the quarter.
+There will be four forms of assessment over the quarter: quizzes, programming assignments, a group project, and a final exam.
 All deadlines are given in PT.

 ## Quizzes